-Many devices allow you to control your home environment remotely, for example, remote controls for garage doors, sensor lights or keypad operated door locks.
-Most
+Many devices allow you to control your home environment remotely, for example, remote controls for garage doors, sensor lights or keypad-operated door locks.

-- of these types of controls can be installed to existing structures in the home - A number of products and applications (apps) exist that allow you to use your mobile phone to control your home environment, e.g. turn lights and heating on/off.
+Most of these types of controls can be installed to existing structures in the home

+A number of products and applications (apps) exist that allow you to use your mobile phone or voice activation to control your home environment, e.g. turn lights and heating on/off.

-Home office
+Home office/study

-- Ensure your computer screen and keyboard are ergonomically set up on a desk of an appropriate height with a comfortable, supportive chair.
-If possible, ask an occupational therapist or physiotherapist for advice on how best to set up your work space - Select a cursor control device that doesn't require you to move excessively or assume an uncomfortable posture.
-An upright mouse or trackball may be a good alternative to a standard computer mouse - Computer accessories such as voice-recognition software (which eliminates the need to type) can make accessing a computer easier - Store regularly accessed files and paperwork on shelves and in drawers that don't require you to bend down or reach up
+- Ensure your computer screen and keyboard are set up on a desk of an appropriate height with a comfortable, supportive chair. - If possible, ask an occupational therapist or physiotherapist for advice on how best to set up your work space - Select a cursor control device that doesn't require you to move excessively or assume an uncomfortable posture. - An upright mouse or trackball may be a good alternative to a standard computer mouse - Computer accessories such as voice-recognition software (which eliminates the need to type) can make accessing a computer easier - Store regularly accessed files and paperwork on shelves and in drawers that don't require you to bend down or reach up

-- If you use a laptop or tablet, don't forget to consider your body position when using the device.
-Try not to sit on the lounge or in bed for long periods when using your devices as this can encourage poor sitting posture.
-Sit in a supportive chair at a desk or table and take frequent breaks.
-Use an alarm or timer to remind you to move - Stable tables and stands can help with positioning.
-A stylus, external keyboard or a mouse may be easier to use than internal features
+- If you use a laptop, tablet or mobile phone for work or leisure, don't forget to consider your body position when using the device.
+Try not to sit on the lounge or in bed for long periods when using your devices as this can encourage poor sitting posture. - Sit in a supportive chair at a desk or table and take frequent breaks.
+Use an alarm or timer to remind you to move - Stable tables and stands can help with positioning - A stylus, external keyboard or a mouse may be easier to use placing less stress on your hands than built-in keyboards and other features.